Donotalo/playground-8bjr8a2j/lessons/lesson08.md

 > - `of` = Output file (write to this file)
 > - `bs` = Reads/writes up to this amount of bytes at a time
 > - `count` = Copy only this many input block from `if`
+> The file `disk.img` will be a `bs`x`count` bytes file containing only 0x00.

+# Creating Partitions

 Two partitions will be created on the disk image `disk.img`.
 The first partition will be bootable.

-# Creating Partitions

 [`parted`](https://linux.die.net/man/8/parted) will be used to create partitions in the image `disk.img`.
 Create a partition table in the image:
 ``` bash